ArchCipher/CyberSecurity/C-lang/cs50-solutions/pset2/substitution.md

 - **Unique Key Validation**: Ensures the 26-character key contains only unique alphabetic characters
 - **Case Preservation**: Maintains the original case of letters in the output

+> Note: When using pointer arithmetic, preserve the original pointer in case it needs to be used later within the function.
+(Not applicable in this specific code.)

 ## Code Structure
 - `is_unique_alpha()`: Validates that the key contains 26 unique alphabetic characters
 - `get_input()`: Gets plaintext using fgets() and handles newline removal